jamessimon31/AzureActiveDirectory-Maintenance/README.md

-# Active Directory Tutorial: Account Lockouts, Account Management, and Logs
+# Active Directory: Account Maintenance

-## Overview

 This tutorial walks through how to **simulate account lockouts**, **configure Group Policy**, **unlock and reset accounts**, **enable and disable user accounts**, and **observe logs** on a Domain Controller.